How Coaches Can Get An Emotional Intelligence Certification

 How to Get Your Emotional Intelligence Certification

 You can start an emotional intelligence coaching business without a certification.
-But a certification backed by a reputable organization like the ICF will give you an extra edge!
+However, a certification backed by a reputable organization like the International Coaching Federation (ICF) will give you an extra edge.

 Research ICF-Accredited Programs

-All of these programs meet rigorous standards set by the International Coach Federation, so you can be confident you’re receiving quality training that aligns with current industry best practices!
+All of these programs meet rigorous standards set by the ICF, so you can be confident you’re receiving quality training that aligns with current industry best practices.

 Select a Program That Fits Your Needs

-You won’t necessarily find a program that only teaches emotional intelligence coaching since that will be a part of nearly all programs.
-But read the syllabus carefully to make sure it takes up a big portion of the curriculum.
+Emotional intelligence coaching will be a part of nearly all programs, so you won’t necessarily find one that solely focuses on this area.
+However, read the syllabus carefully to see if it takes up a big portion of the curriculum.
+We’ll cover more details about each certification in a later section.

-• Institute for Professional Excellence in Coaching (IPEC): The Institute for Professional Excellence in Coaching (IPEC) is a well-known certified life coach institute.
-The best thing about this program is they run tons of in-person events that inspire and energize coaches!
-The program includes almost 400 hours of formal training.
-A program at the IPEC offers role-play exercises, writing, simulations, and top-tier teaching.
+• Institute for Professional Excellence in Coaching (iPEC) ($9,995): The Institute for Professional Excellence in Coaching (iPEC) is a well-known certified life coach institute.
+The best thing about this program is that they run tons of in-person events that inspire and energize coaches.
+The program includes almost 160 ICF-accredited hours of formal training, role-play, and writing exercises.

-• Coach Training Institute: The CTI has been running its coaching training for over 20 years!
+• CoActive Training Institute ($14,500): CoActive has been running its coaching training for over 20 years!
 So you can’t go wrong with this option.
-It’ll take you between 3 days and 6 months to complete, which makes it ideal for all types of life scenarios.
+It’ll take 10-12 months to complete, starting with 3 intensive days of foundation.

-• Coach Training Alliance: If you want to have a bigger emphasis on the business side of emotional intelligence coaching, this is the program for you.
-With this education in hand, you’ll be in a great position to market your business later on.
+• Coach Training Alliance ($4,339): If you want to emphasize the business side of emotional intelligence coaching, Coach Training Alliance’s program is for you.
+With this education, you’ll be able to market your business later on.

-• The Certified Life Coach Institute: An ICF-certified coach training program that only takes 3 days?
+• The Certified Life Coach Institute ($1,295.00): An ICF-certified coach training program that only takes 3 days?
 Sign me up!
-Although it’s not as comprehensive as other programs on this list, it’s a great option to dip your toes in the world of emotional intelligence coaching before making a bigger investment.
+Although the Certified Life Coach Institute is not as comprehensive as other programs on this list, it’s a great option to dip your toes in emotional intelligence coaching before making a bigger investment.

 These are only five options, but the ICF also offers an Education Search Service to help you find the ideal program for you.